Nikon D3500 vs Canon M100

 It is notable that the D3500 has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D3500 and the M100 are recent models that feature in their makers' current product line-up.
+Both the D3500 and the M100 are recent models that are part of the current product line-up.
 The M100 replaced the earlier Canon M10, while the D3500 followed on from the Nikon D3400.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Canon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D3500 vs Canon M100